-As of March 31, 2023, our proprietary hash rate operated in our global mining datacenters reached 5.7 EH/s.
+As of December 31, 2022, our proprietary hash rate operated in our global mining datacenters reached 4.1 EH/s.
 Our proprietary hash rate provides us with a clear edge across our business lines and anchors our unique business model.
 High proprietary hash rate increases our chance of success in obtaining cryptocurrency rewards.
 It also allows a stable supply of hash rate products to our customers through Cloud Hash Rate.
 Leveraging our track record of operating the Cloud Hash Rate business, we boosted user confidence in our brand and were able to launch Hash Rate Marketplace as our hash rate retail platform in 2021.
 In addition to proprietary hash rate, we also generate hosting hash rate, the other category of our total managing hash rate, from mining machines that are hosted in our mining datacenters.
-Together with the 12.6 EH/s hosting hash rate, we managed a total of 18.3 EH/s hash rate as of March 31, 2023.
-As of March 31, 2023, we operated five proprietary mining datacenters in the United States and Norway to support our proprietary and hosting hash rate.
+Together with the 9.9 EH/s hosting hash rate, we managed a total of 14.0 EH/s hash rate as of December 31, 2022.
+As of December 31, 2022, we operated five proprietary mining datacenters in the United States and Norway to support our proprietary and hosting hash rate.

-Unique business model powers organic hash rate expansion by generating instant and continuous cash
+Unique business model powers organic hash rate expansion by generating instant and continuous cash from proprietary hash rate is mining.

-We have established a business model that allows us to constantly reinforce our market-leading position and outpace our competitors in terms of scaling up our proprietary hash rate.
-A prevailing strategy to profit from proprietary hash rate is mining.
 The cryptocurrencies mined can be sold at a profit when their market value is high enough to cover the cost of mining machines, electricity fees and other mining-related expenses.
 While we remain engaged in proprietary mining business to capture the high appreciation potential of cryptocurrency, we strategically allocate a significant amount of proprietary hash rate to hash rate sales through Cloud Hash Rate, to enable instant cash payback upon customers' subscription to our hash rate plans.
 We have successfully boosted sales for hash rate, in particular, for long-term hash rate subscription plans (i.e., plans with a term longer than 720 days) by providing an increasing amount of reliable and transparent hash rate supply.
 We generally generate proceeds from hash rate sales under long-term hash rate subscription plans that approximate the purchase cost of mining machines.
 Therefore, we are able to continuously grow our proprietary hash rate by funding the purchase of additional mining fleets with the instant cash collected from hash rate sales using our existing mining fleets, significantly reducing our payback period to one month, compared to the long payback period associated with cryptocurrency mining activities, which is typically from 6 to 18 months, according to Frost & Sullivan.
 This unique model also allows us to smooth the impact of cryptocurrency price volatility as our proceeds from hash rate sales are less directly related to cryptocurrency price compared to proprietary mining.